osisoft/OSIsoft-Adapter-DNP3-Docs/V1/Configuration/OSIsoft Adapter for DNP3 data source configuration.md

 uid: OSIsoftAdapterForDNP3DataSourceConfiguration
 ---

-# OSIsoft Adapter for DNP3 data source configuration
+# PI Adapter for DNP3 data source configuration
 To use the DNP3 adapter, you must configure the adapter to collect data from one or more DNP3 compliant outstations.
 The adapter may make many TCP connections, by defining multiple TCP channels, and many connections to outstations, by defining multiple outstation configurations.

 ## Configure DNP3 data source